meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

    and energies.
 Corresponds to a transformation of the input density by the inverse of this matrix.
 The matrix is given in row-major order.
-   This option allows, e.g., rotation of the density-guided atom group around the z-axis by :math:`\theta` degress by using following input:
+   This option allows, e.g., rotation of the density-guided atom group around the z-axis by :math:`\theta` degrees by using the following input:
    :math:`(\cos \theta , -\sin \theta , 0 , \sin \theta , \cos \theta , 0 , 0 , 0 , 1)` .

 QM/MM simulations with CP2K Interface